 2015 Community Development Annual Report

-Some of our Recent and Current Development Projects
+Some of our Recent Development Projects

 Cavendish Agri Services' state for the art $5.4 million fertilizer plant on US Rt 1A.
-Opened spring 2012.

-Ribbon Cutting in July 2012 at Riverside Pavilion and Park
+Ribbon Cutting at Riverside Pavilion and Park